cdklabs/cdk-proserve-lib/API.md

 Additional EBS volume mappings to add to the image.

-These will be added in addition to the root volume.
+These volumes will be added in addition to the root volume.
+Use this to specify additional storage volumes that should be included in the AMI.

 ---